throttr/docs/docs/about-protocol.md

 | RUNNING SINCE                     | `8 bytes`  |
 | TOTAL CONNECTIONS                 | `8 bytes`  |
 | VERSION                           | `16 bytes` |

+> Metrics based attributes will be `zero` if are disabled.

 ### STAT